My Boyfriend's Back (album)

 My Boyfriend's Back is the second studio album released by the American pop girl group the Angels.
 It was issued on the Smash Records label in September 1963.
 The album was produced by Robert Feldman, Jerry Goldstein, and Richard Gottehrer.
 It features the Angels' biggest hit, "My Boyfriend's Back", which reached number one on the Billboard Hot 100.
 Composed by the team of Bob Feldman, Jerry Goldstein, and Richard Gottehrer, "My Boyfriend's Back" sold over one million copies, and was awarded a gold disc.

 Overview

-Peggy Santiglia was by this time the lead singer of the Angels but included on the album is the group's first hit "Till" which was originally recorded in 1961 with the group's previous lead singer, Linda Jansen.
+Peggy Santiglia was by this time the lead singer of the Angels although the album included the group's first hit "Till" originally recorded in 1961 with the group's previous lead singer, Linda Jansen.
 It is unspecified if the track was re-recorded with Santiglia on lead or not.
-There is also a cover version of The Chiffons' "He's So Fine" as The Chiffons had covered "My Boyfriend's Back," and a reading of "Someday My Prince Will Come" from the 1937 film Snow White and the Seven Dwarfs.
-The album sold fairly well and charted at number 33 on the US Billboard 200 Albums chart, the group's most successful effort.
+There is also a cover version of "He's So Fine" performed by The Chiffons and a reading of "Someday My Prince Will Come" from the 1937 film Snow White and the Seven Dwarfs.
+The album sold well enough to chart at number 33 on Billboard 200, making it the group's most successful effort.